Get access to everything we publish when you sign up for Outside+ Join Today!.

-It's one of those conditions-like hemorrhoids or body odor-that we're reluctant to discuss.
+It’s one of those conditions—like hemorrhoids or body odor—that we’re reluctant to discuss.
 But yeast infections are a common problem that affect men as well as women.
-Candida albicans, the fungus that's responsible for vaginal yeast infections, can also multiply in the intestines, leading to a variety of unpleasant symptoms and potentially increasing the risk of illness and autoimmune conditions.
+Candida albicans, the fungus responsible for vaginal yeast infections, can also multiply in the intestines, leading to a variety of unpleasant symptoms and potentially increasing the risk of illness and autoimmune conditions.

 Step 1: Cut Carbs and Other Yeast Promoters